Menu

 • The triage nurse will try to quickly place you in a private room or area, away from other patients waiting to be seen.

-• Any interview with doctors or nurses or police about the sexual assault will be done in a private room.
+• Any interview with doctors, nurses or police about the sexual assault will be done in a private room.

 Sexual Assault Examiner

-In some regions, a specially trained registered nurse may be called to provide your care.
-The nurse may be called a Sexual Assault Nurse Examiner (SANE), Sexual Assault Forensic Examiner (SAFE), or Forensic Nurse Examiner (FNE), depending on where you live.
-These nurses have additional specific training which enables them to provide excellent care to patients who have been sexually assaulted.
-If there is not a sexual assault examiner at the hospital usually the emergency room doctor will conduct the exam.
+You may be seen by a Sexual Assault Nurse Examiner (SANE).
+These nurses are part of the Sexual Assault Response Team (SART).
+They have additional specific training which enables them to provide excellent care to patients who have been sexually assaulted.
+If there is no sexual assault examiner at the hospital, it is usually the emergency room doctor who will conduct the exam.
 Your examiner will answer any questions you have.
-Feel free to ask anything; no questions are unimportant.
+Feel free to ask anything.
+No questions are unimportant.

-Before you receive any treatment you will be asked to sign a consent form.
-Because there are health risks associated with sexual assault, you will still receive a complete medical examination even if you choose not to report to police.
+Before you receive any treatment, you will be asked to sign a consent form.
+Because there are health risks associated with sexual assault, you will still be asked to consent to a medical examination even if you choose not to report to police.
+It is up to you to decide what examinations and treatments you consent to.

 The Medical Examination